 How Can Testing be Optimized Using AI?

-There are many ways in which one can optimize testing.
+There are many ways in which one can optimize AI testing.
 Some of the ways are:

 - Intelligent case generation: AI creates synthetic test data that mimics real-world scenarios while ensuring privacy.
 It increases the test's robustness because it takes into consideration various users’ conditions in its approach.